Dr. Goodwin, tell us a bit about your early years, your background, where you came from and where you went to school.

-Hillary Clinton was kidded for having an imaginary conversation with Eleanor Roosevelt in the White House.
+You’ve spent so much of your life in the company of historic figures, now departed.
+Hillary Clinton was teased for having an imaginary conversation with Eleanor Roosevelt in the White House.
 Just as an intellectual exercise, what would you say to Eleanor Roosevelt if you had the chance?

 Doris Kearns Goodwin: I thought about this so much, because during the six years that I worked on the book, there were so many times when I wanted to talk to both Franklin and Eleanor Roosevelt.
 When this whole thing came out with Hillary, I kept thinking, “Oh my God.
 They will think I’m crazy, too.
 I’m having seances with these dead people.”

 I think the most important thing I wanted to say at various times to Franklin and Eleanor was that it seemed so sad to me that — I really believe they loved each other and had a great deal of affection — but because of that early hurt in their marriage, there was a certain kind of distance from then on, until their deaths actually.
 At times, one would reach out to the other to try and break that distance, and then the other one would pull away.
 And another time, the other one would reach out.
 So at times, I just wanted to push them together and say, “Come on, you guys!
 I know you love each other.
 This is crazy!”

 I could see, as I read their letters, as I did interviews with people, that they both wanted the other one, but there was too much pain and hurt to fully get back together again.
 So I think that’s what I would have talked to them about.